yanosz/openwrt-ff-build/README.md

 Remarks
 ----------------------

-* For olsr v2 tag 0.17 is used.
-Updating the submodule means following trunk.
-Be warned 😱.
+* For olsr v2 tag 0.7.1 is used.
+Updating the submodule means following trunk. 😱